babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 [Danger](https://danger.systems/ruby/) is a tool that is able to comment on your Pull Requests based on some rules that you can write yourself.

-This proposal suggest that we adopt Danger to automatically check cases that we missed in the past during some PR reviews.
+This proposal suggests that we adopt Danger to automatically check cases that we missed in the past during some PR reviews.

 This proposal also present an initial rule where Danger will be useful for us.
 Note that we will add more rules in the future via separate proposals or discussions (see [Alternatives Considered](#alternatives-considered)); this proposal focuses only on the first integration.